charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 The following command creates a container based on our image.
 Note that the command gives our container a name and runs it:

-    docker container run -name test01 -it charliecalvert/docker-test
+    docker container run -name simple-text -it charliecalvert/simple-text

-At this point you should be able to navigate into the /tmp directory and view the file you created:
+At this point you should be able to navigate into the Docker container's **/tmp** directory and view the file you created:

 ```
-$ docker container run --name test01 -it charliecalvert/docker-test
+$ docker container run --name simple-text -it charliecalvert/simple-text
 root@2b00769cc093:/# cd tmp/
 root@2b00769cc093:/tmp# ll
 total 12